Vyral/Gene_Agustin_Blog/_drafts/3-contingencies-that-can-protect-your-earnest-deposit.md

 &nbsp;

 {% include youtube.html %}

+How can contingencies protect a buyer’s earnest deposit?
+Today we’ll be addressing this question in the latest installment of our “Ask a Realtor” series.

 Welcome back to our “Ask a Realtor” series.
 For today’s installment, we’ve brought on Tom and Cindy Ralston from Lyon Real Estate to discuss their experience in the industry.